bobdavies2000/OpenCVB/README.md

     -   The Orbbec SDK is automatically installed with the Update_All.bat install run.
     -   It is a small thrill to see all 2000 algorithms suddenly working with the 335L.
--   Python_Classes added to separate Python algorithms from the VB_Classes
+-   Python_Classes added to separate Python algorithms from the VBClasses
     -   Default group name is \<All VB.Net\> to get only VB.Net classes
     -   Other group names added were: “\<All Python\>” and “\<All C\#\>” classes.
 -   The code to find and track features was reorganized.
 New features added for ROI’s.